dr-useless/gobkv/readme.md

 For now, the modifed-date is used to determine causality.
 As long as nodes have somewhat syncronised clocks, this is perfectly adequate.

 ## Service discovery (later)
-Each RocketKV node, and all clients would query a single service or cluster of services.
+Each RocketKV node, and all clients would query a single service or cluster.

 The single role of this service is to tell clients & RocketKV nodes which nodes currently exist, and their health.